annoymousLink/PoisDetc-Code/README.md

 ```
 python
 ```
-which using our method to test two infected models (adversarial poisoning and backdoor)
+which using our method to test two infected models (infected by adversarial poisoning and backdoor)

 The results is like below: